-- (i) Martineztown-Santa Barbara Park is an approximately 10.2 acre park with large open areas available for informal or formal sport use, a playground, basketball court, large shade structure and baseball diamond.
-Parking is available on an onsite lot or along Hannett Avenue.
+(i) Martineztown-Santa Barbara Park is an approximately 10.2 acre park with large open areas available for informal or formal sport use, a playground, basketball court, large shade structure and baseball diamond.
+Parking is available on an onsite lot or along Hannett Street.
 Playground equipment was installed in 2005.
-There is significant competition for use at Martineztown-Santa Barbara Park, particularly on weekends when outside sports groups use the baseball field and parking lots.
-Lighting is limited to parking lots. - (ii) Santa Barbara Park is a just over a half-acre, owned by San Ignacio Church, which leases the park to the City to operate and maintain.
+There is significant competition for use at Martineztown-Santa

+Barbara Park, particularly on weekends when outside sports groups use the baseball field and parking lots.
+Lighting is limited to parking lots.

+- (ii) Santa Barbara Park is a just over a half-acre, owned by San Ignacio Church, which leases the park to the City to operate and maintain.
 The park contains a small grassy area, a half basketball court, a small shade structure, benches, and play equipment.
 The park is generally in poor condition with outdated equipment.
-Council funding could be appropriated to upgrade the park with new playground equipment.
-The City Parks Department is working with Council Services to fund an upgrade of the park with new playground/play equipment.
-[159] - (iii) Vietnam Veterans' Memorial Park is a 13-acre park on land owned by APS and leased to the City.
+The City Parks Department is working with Council Services to fund an upgrade of the park with new playground/play equipment. - (iii) Vietnam Veteran's Memorial Park is a 13-acre park on land owned by APS and leased to the City.
 The park consists of two baseball fields and a playground/jungle gym.
 The park is primarily used for softball and baseball games.
-The site is also used for stormwater detention of surface runoff.
-Known as the Odelia Road Pond, it detains runoff before sending it to the pumping pond at Broadway Boulevard and Lomas Boulevard. - (iv) Martineztown Park is located outside the Plan area but serves the area due to its proximity and its partial co-location with the area elementary school, Longfellow Elementary.
+The site is also used for stormwater detention of surface runoff coming from [information pending].
+Known as the Odelia Pond, it detains runoff before sending it to the pumping pond at Broadway and Lomas. - (iv) Martineztown Park is located outside the Plan area but serves the area due to its proximity and its partial co-location with the area elementary school, Longfellow Elementary.
 A portion of the park located on Longfellow Campus is closed to the public during school hours and includes play fields.
-The open portion of the park includes play structures, sitting and eating areas, and public art.

-(v) Albuquerque High School also has a baseball field, soccer field, and running track but does not allow access to the community.
+The open portion of the park includes play structures, sitting and eating areas, and public art. - (v) Albuquerque High School also has a baseball field, soccer field, and running track but does not allow access to the community.

-2.6.3.
+2.5.3.
 Public Facilities